Romeo13card/device_xiaomi_fog-BLKI/README.md

-# device_xiaomi_fog-BLKI
-device tree for Redmi 10C/10 India/10 Power - based on https://github.com/alternoegraha/device_xiaomi_fog
+# Device Configuration for Xiaomi Redmi 10/10C/10 Power
+The Xiaomi Redmi 10/10C/10 Power (codenamed "fog/rain/wind") is a low range smartphone from Xiaomi.

+Redmi 10C was announced and released in March 2022.